Dijon Leg of Lamb

 - 1 garlic clove, minced

 - Cut leg of lamb horizontally from one long side to within 1 in. of opposite side.
 Open meat so it lies flat; trim and discard fat.
-Place lamb in a large resealable plastic bag.
+Place lamb in a shallow dish.
 In a small bowl, whisk the mustard, soy sauce, oil and seasonings.
-Pour 1 cup of marinade over lamb.
-Seal bag and turn to coat; refrigerate overnight.
+Pour 1 cup of marinade over lamb and turn to coat; cover and refrigerate overnight.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat using a drip pan.

-- Place lamb over drip pan and grill, covered, over medium-low heat for 1-1/2 to 2-1/2 hours or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+- Place lamb over drip pan and grill, covered, over medium-low heat for 1-1/2 to 2-1/2 hours or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 10 minutes before slicing.
 Warm reserved mustard sauce; serve with lamb.
-Yield: 9 servings.

-Originally published as Dijon Leg of Lamb in Taste of Home February/March 2005, p8
+Originally published as Dijon Leg of Lamb in Taste of Home February/March 2005